SherG/cool-iron/blog/quality-content.md

 ---
-title: What Doe Google Consider to Be Quality Content?
+title: What Does Google Consider to Be Quality Content?
 path: /quality-content
 date: 2021-02-06
 summary: If content production is part of your strategy then you'll want to understand how Google defines quality.